burnto/burnto/README.md

 ## Hi, I'm Brent! 🤘

-🐣 I incubate enterprise payments tech at PayPal.
+🐣 I incubate enterprise payments tech at [PayPal (Braintree)](https://braintreepayments.com/).
 Mostly this means I help create teams, forums, and opportunities for teams to surface and play with new ideas based on discovery of customer and merchant businesses and needs.

-In past work I designed and wrote mobile payments SDKs used in major e-commerce native apps, helped pioneer novel user interfaces, dropped into M+A processes to assess and level teams, and ran programs to promote creative learning and growth for engineers at all levels.
-In my grad school days I presented work to the MIT community, at conferences like AIGA and CHI, and was sponsored to speak to audiences at international technology companies.
+😎 Pronouns: he/him

+📫 I love non-bot emails!
+Let's correspond.

 ### ⚡️ I'd love to chat about...
 - Career paths